sakshikolse/Entertainment-project/docs/api-docs.md

   - password (string): Password of the user
 - Response:
   - Status: 200 OK
   - Body: JWT token for authentication

-To access protected endpoints, include your API key in the request headers.